Diabetes, Heart Disease, & Stroke

 What is the link between diabetes, heart disease, and stroke?

-Over time, high blood glucose from diabetes can damage your blood vessels and the nerves that control your heart and blood vessels.
-The longer you have diabetes, the higher the chances that you will develop heart disease.1
+High blood glucose from diabetes can damage your blood vessels and the nerves that control your heart and blood vessels.
+Over time, this damage can lead to heart disease.1

 People with diabetes tend to develop heart disease at a younger age than people without diabetes.
-In adults with diabetes, the most common causes of death are heart disease and stroke.
-Adults with diabetes are nearly twice as likely to die from heart disease or stroke as people without diabetes.2
+Adults with diabetes are nearly twice as likely to have heart disease or stroke as adults without diabetes.2,3

 What else increases my chances of heart disease or stroke if I have diabetes?

-If you have diabetes, other factors add to your chances of developing heart disease or having a stroke.
+Your risk for heart disease is greater if you are male rather than female, whether you have diabetes or not.2 If you do have diabetes, other factors add to your chances of developing heart disease or having a stroke.

 Smoking raises your risk of developing heart disease.
-If you have diabetes, it is important to stop smoking because both smoking and diabetes narrow blood vessels.
-Smoking also increases your chances of developing other long-term problems such as lung disease.
-Smoking also can damage the blood vessels in your legs and increase the risk of lower leg infections, ulcers, and amputation.
+If you have diabetes, it is important to stop smoking, because both smoking and diabetes narrow blood vessels.
+Smoking also increases your chances of developing other long-term problems such as

 High blood pressure

-If you have high blood pressure, your heart must work harder to pump blood.
-High blood pressure can strain your heart, damage blood vessels, and increase your risk of heart attack, stroke, eye problems, and kidney problems.
+If you have high blood pressure, your heart works harder to pump blood.
+High blood pressure can strain your heart, damage blood vessels, and increase your risk of heart attack, stroke, and eye or kidney problems.
+Have your blood pressure checked regularly and work with your doctor to control or lower high blood pressure.

 Abnormal cholesterol levels